 In case multiple linked MT 568s have been sent, and one of the MT 568s needs to be replaced, the whole sequence of linked MT 568 messages needs to be replaced.

-If an MT 564 is to be replaced but the narrative content of any linked MT 568 does not need any changes, there is no need to send an (or a set of linked) MT 568 replacement(s) with the MT 564 replacement.
+If an MT 564 is to be replaced but the narrative content of any linked MT 568 does not need any changes,the whole chain of linked 568 messages must be resent even if only the MT 564 is changing.